ChrisWhealy/DistributedSystemNotes/Lecture 14.md

 ## Questions

 ***Q:***&nbsp;&nbsp; How do the acceptors learn that consensus has been reached?
 ***A:***&nbsp;&nbsp; Unless the acceptor is also playing the part of a learner, then it actually won't know that consensus has been reached.
-In fact, learner processes are the only ones that can know what the agreed upon value is (hence the need for processes to play multiple roles)

 ***Q:***&nbsp;&nbsp; Why is this algorithm so complicated?
 ***A:***&nbsp;&nbsp; The algorithm's complexity is a necessary feature of it needing to be able to withstand process failure.